etaskr/coding-task/README.md

 The information will be automatically reload using jquery ajax (not refreshing page) every 1 minute.
 (Configurable in web.config)

 This app just displays the information required in the task.
-The app can be extended to display other info such as wind, temperature forecast, etc. As I do not have enough time I did not put css on the app.
+The app can be extended to display other info such as wind, temperature forecast, etc. As I do not have enough time I did not put css on the app and add comments.